rogerpaffrath/MovieWallArt/README.md

 ## Configuration
 All the parameters for the program are set in the constants defined at the beginning of the main.cpp file.

+## Art Generation Styles
+There are currently two ways to generate your art image.
+- ART_STYLE_CENTER_PIXEL: this takes the color of the centered pixel on each movie frame and applies it to the art image column.
+- ART_STYLE_AVERAGE_COLOR: this calculates the average color of the whole frame to apply to the art image column.

+## Have Fun!
+Feel free to get in touch and share your creations.